sag333ar/hive-authentication/README.md

-# Hive Authentication Package
+# Hive Authentication

-A React.js package for Hive blockchain authentication with a flexible callback-based server authentication system.
+A React package for Hive blockchain authentication with a simple callback-based API.

-## Features

-- 🔐 **Hive Blockchain Authentication**: Login with HiveKeychain, HiveAuth, or Private Posting Key
-- 🎯 **Flexible Server Integration**: Your app handles server authentication via callbacks
-- 👥 **Multi-User Support**: Switch between multiple logged-in accounts
-- 🔒 **Secure Storage**: All data encrypted with AES encryption
-- 📱 **Responsive Design**: Mobile-first design with DaisyUI components
-- 🎨 **Theme Independent**: Works with any project's theme
-- 📡 **Event System**: Listen to authentication state changes

 ## Installation